OpenJML/openjml.github.io/tutorial/Postconditions.md

 not consistent; in particular, the `ensures` clause on line 3 is not satisfied when the method exits on line 18.
 Some code inspection reveals that there is an error in the `if` condition on line 9: it should be `b > d` (as it is in example `T_ensures1.java` above).
+This is the kind of cut&paste error that can be easy to miss during code inspection.

 OpenJML is able to provide more debugging information than just the error message.
 Tutorial examples are given under the [Debugging](Debugging) topic.